 - Weight plates: A set of bumper plates with enough different weights to progressively load the weight.
 Fringe sports make a good bumper plate starter set with different weight plates.

-- Weight plate rack: A weight plate rack that can handle enough weight for your workout and has wheels under it to move it around.
+- Weight Plate Tree: A weight plate rack that can handle enough weight for your workout and has wheels under it to move it around.
 XMark makes a sturdy rack with wheels that fits bumper plates, 2 barbells and has wheels that can lock so it doesn’t move when you don’t want it to.

 - Bench: A light bench or one with wheels makes moving much easier.
 The CAP deluxe utility bench is sturdy and has wheels while not being too heavy.

 - Barbell stands: Get some stands that are separate per side.
 That makes them less stable but easier to move and store.
 YaheeTech makes some simple barbell stands that are adjustable in height and comes with spotter arms.
 They only weigh about 2 lbs. a piece so are easily to move.